TigersUniverse/Hypernex.Docs/docs/hosting-docs/setup/setupgs.md

 There are two ways to get a build,

-### Downloading a Build from the Main Instance
+### Downloading a Build from GitHub

-You can download a build from the main Hypernex instance dashboard at [play.hypernex.dev/dashboard](https://play.hypernex.dev/dashboard)
+You can download a build from the GitHub's [latest release](https://github.com/TigersUniverse/Hypernex.Networking/releases/latest)

 ### Building from source